strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 If you want, you can send another batch of messages to see it fail again, and check that with every restart the restart counter increases and takes longer before the next restart happens.
 Or you can stop sending messages.
-In that case, the connector and its task keeps running and the auto-restart counter eventually resets to 0 again.
+In that case, the connector and its task keep running and the auto-restart counter eventually resets to 0 again.
+The reset of the auto-restart counter uses the same back-off mechanism as the restarts.
+The more restarts were needed to get the connector running, the longer it takes to reset the counter.
+For example, if the connector needed only one restart to recover, the counter will reset if the connector is still running after 2 minutes.
+If it needed 2 restarts to recover, the counter will be reset only if it is running 6 minutes after the last restart.
+And so on.

 The reset of the auto-restart counter is logged in the operator logs as well:

 ```